McGILL BIRD OBSERVATORY

 ODDITIES

 Banding offers us a rare opportunity to take a close look at some of the oddities of the bird world.
 Abnormal pigmentation, deformities, irregular moulting, and even hybrids are under normal circumstances difficult to spot and describe, but having birds in the hand allows us to document their occurrence and investigate the causes behind them.
-On this page we'll feature photos of some of these 'odd birds', along with commentary on some.
+On this page we feature photos of some of these 'odd birds', along with commentary on some.
 We welcome your input - please e-mail us (oddities@migrationresearch.org) if you have similar experiences or any comments to share.

 Abnormal pigmentation: